dhellmann/pymotw/PyMOTW/BaseHTTPServer/index.rst

     :literal:
     :start-after: #end_pymotw_header

-The message text is assembled and then written to self.wfile, the file handle wrapping the response socket.
-Each response needs a response code, set via self.send_response().
-If an error code is used (404, 501, etc.), an appropriate default error message is included in the header, or you can pass a message along with the error code.
+The message text is assembled and then written to :attr:`wfile`, the file handle wrapping the response socket.
+Each response needs a response code, set via :func:`send_response`.
+If an error code is used (404, 501, etc.), an appropriate default error message is included in the header, or a message can be passed with the error code.

 To run the request handler in a server, pass it to the constructor of HTTPServer, as in the ``__main__`` processing portion of the sample script.